 Elsa has always been sketching and making little things since an early age.
 Initially she pursued art as a career and sport as a hobby, completing a degree in Jewellery Design and Manufacture in 2006, which eventually led her into 3D design and 3D printing.
-While she enjoyed the art work and the process, too many hours behind a desk, poor posture and muscle imbalance eventually lead to a recurring shoulder injury in 2014.
-After much pain, frustration and many specialist appointments, she discovered the Pilates Method and its rehabilitating power.
+While she enjoyed the art work and the process, too many hours behind a desk, poor posture and muscle imbalances eventually lead to a recurring shoulder injury in 2014.
+After much pain, frustration and many specialist appointments, she discovered Pilates and its rehabilitating power.
 While healing her shoulder injury, Elsa soon noticed her whole body strengthening and mobility improving in ways she did not know was possible for her.
 Along with improving her sense of proprioception, Pilates created a balance in her body unlike any other sport she had done before.

 Noticing how common it is for people to suffer unnecessary pain and discomfort due muscular imbalances and poor posture, Elsa felt inspired to share the Pilates Method with others.
 She decided to take a break from her career as a designer and immerse herself in Pilates Instructor Training.
 In 2015 she obtained her Mat Certification with Pilates Academy SA in her home country, South Africa and following that, in 2017 she completed her apparatus training through National Pilates Training in Melbourne.

-Some pivotal workshops and continuing education include studying Fascia in 2016 with Katya Kinski, who was trained about fascia by Benita Kropman, a leading Facia educator in South Africa and then with Geri Taylor in 2019.
-This education greatly influenced the way she looks at the goal and intention of the classical exercises and their sequence in the repertoire.
+Some pivotal workshops and continuing education include studying Fascia in 2016 with Katya Kinski, who was trained about fascia with Benita Kropman, a leading Facia educator in South Africa and then with Geri Taylor in 2019.
+This education greatly influenced the way she looks at the goal and intention of the Classical exercises and their sequence in the repertoire.
 During her teaching time in Melbourne she also worked with a number of clients with scoliosis and in 2019 had the opportunity to participate in a workshop with Helen New who specializes in Pilates for Scoliosis and who also does extensive training on an international level.
-This exposure had a massive impact on her approach to clients with alignment issues, her understanding of the pilates repertoire and how she designs and structures sessions for individuals.
+This exposure had a massive impact on her approach to clients with alignment issues, her understanding of the Pilates repertoire and how she designs and structures sessions for individuals.
 Last but not least, she had the fortune to learn early on about the Buteyko breathing technique that has guided her cueing and education with beginner students.

 These days, in her free time she has started sketching again.
-She prefers enjoying her creativity as a hobby and being a Pilates Instructor as a career.
-Elsa moved to Vancouver in October and is in love with the beauty of this city and the wonderful nature that surrounds it.
+She prefers enjoying her creativity as a hobby and being a Pilates Teacher as a career.
+Elsa moved to Vancouver in October 2019 and is in love with the beauty of this city and the wonderful nature that surrounds it.
 Just steps away, she finds nature very accessible with the ocean and the mountains right at her doorstep.
 A reminder of her home city, Cape Town, she considers Vancouver her second home for now.

 Photo credit: Michael Slobodian